IT25Jan/IT250113-First/Games.md

 My favorite game is football.
+This game has two teams usually have between 11 and 18 players,and who try to maneuver the ball into the other team's goal without using their hands or arms.

-I also like to play cricket,in my free time.
+I also like to play cricket,in my free time and in this game we play with a ball and bat by two sides of usually 11 players each on a large field centering upon two wickets each defended by a batsman